What is the Difference Between RFI, RFP and RFQ?

 - the most cost-effective option to proceed with.

 Put all that together and it’s crystal clear that a combination of RFI, RFQ, and RFP combined simplifies the vendor selection process and helps the procuring organization build a long-term relationship with the vendor that’s perfect for their needs.
+This table represents their what is the difference between RFI, RFQ and RFP:

 |Purpose||The aim of a RFI is to request general information regarding the procurer’s problem and how it can be solved.||The RFQ is designed to demand information about what a solution will cost, as per each supplier.||A RFP solicits for information on how a supplier intends to deliver on the job should they be chosen to carry out the task at hand.|